Skip to main content

 The Short Answer

 Because most colleges ban vented portable ACs, the honest pick for most students is a dorm-legal cooler that needs no window and clears the housing contract.
-Per CNET and Reviewed, the Honeywell HYF290B earns the top DGH Dorm AC Fit with an 8 hour timer, while the Midea MAP10S1CWT suits a hall that permits real AC.
+Per CNN Underscored, the Honeywell HYF290B earns the top DGH Dorm AC Fit with an 8 hour timer, while the Midea 8,500 BTU AC suits a hall that permits real AC.

 The first thing to check is not the BTU rating but whether your housing contract allows the unit at all, because most colleges ban vented portable air conditioners on electrical-load and fire-safety grounds.
 Kalamazoo College and Pepperdine prohibit them outright, while Monmouth College allows non-window units up to 8,000 BTU with a window vent, so the rule varies school to school.
 Check yours before you buy.